When you are faced with 2 great appliances like the Instant Pot and the Power Pressure Cooker XL, it can be hard to choose just one.

 InstaPot Pros and Cons

-The wildly popular, 7-in-1 kitchen appliance seems to be able to do everything.
-Which is why it is worth considering before you make a final decision.
-The Instant Pot may very well be exactly what you are looking for.
+The wildly popular, 7-in-1 kitchen appliance seems to be able to do everything, so it is worth considering before you make a final decision.
+The Instant Pot may very well be what you are looking for.

-Similar to the Power Pressure Cooker XL - the Instant Pot comes with some different settings - although they are designed to do the same thing at the end of the day.
-Again, it does have a longer warranty though, an important consideration to make along with price.
+Similar to the Power Pressure Cooker XL – the Instant Pot comes with different settings – although they are designed to do the same thing at the end of the day.
+Again, it does have a more extended warranty, though, an important consideration to make along with the price.

 What We Love About This Cooker